 Newest image sensors

-Additionally the image sensor is one of the latest generations.
-Using the most recent released image sensors results in sharper images...
+Additionally the image sensors of the cameras are one of the latest generations.
+Using the...

 Gaspar van Elmbt, the managing director of GeT-Cameras, had planned to give a presentation about cost reducing vision hardware design at the UKIVA this month.
 However, due to the Covid’19 virus this event got cancelled.
 The organization of this event managed to provide the visitors with all the presentations, included ours, on the ‘presentation hub’.